Easy Way to Plant Carrots from Seed

 Step 6: Lightly Cover Carrot Seeds with Soil

-I like to scoop up moist soil into a bucket and break up any clumps.
+I like to scoop up moist soil in a bucket and break up any clumps.
 Then I can carry the bucket with me as I lightly sprinkle this soil over every row.

 I can't stress this enough.
 If your carrot seeds don't sprout, it's likely because you didn't keep the soil moist enough.
 Remember: they only have a very light covering of soil and are susceptible to drying out!